eric-crowell/react-native-redux-e2e/README.md

 The tests run with `jest` since Detox supplies _setup_ and _takedown_ scripts compatible with that tool.
 It might be possible to run with `vitest` with more experimentation and custom configurations/scripts.

+### Android Device

+The project uses Android emulation to run the Metro bundle.
+It is the most widely compatible for local development.

-## GitHub MacOS Runner
+### GitHub MacOS Runner

-ADB (service for emulation) does not reliably run on Ubuntu Linux; therefor, MacOS is preferred.
+Android Debug Bridge (ADB) service for emulation does _not_ reliably run on Ubuntu Linux; therefore, MacOS is preferred.

 ### ADB Process Errors